The Ranbir Kapoor Interview! 'One Must Have A Life Beyond Films', Says The Young Star

 'Sanju Was An Opportunity Of A Lifetime For Me'

-Q. Were you prepared for the comparisons between you and Sanjay Dutt when you took up Sanju?
+Q. Were you prepared for the comparisons with Sanjay Dutt when you took up Sanju?

 A. Yes, of course.
 I think when I took the responsibility to portray Sanju Sir in a Rajkumar Hirani film, I understood the pressure and baggage that it comes with.
 Sanju Sir is such a loved superstar.
 He is still working in films.
 I think it's for the first time in the history of cinema that somebody has made a biopic on a living actor.
 But I recognized from the script of the film that it was an opportunity of a life-time for me to do this and I had to have complete conviction and belief in myself that I could do it.